Apamin: Symptoms

 Patients poisoned with bee venom can be treated with anti-inflammatory medication, antihistamines and oral prednisolone.

 Apamin is an element in bee venom.
-You can come into contact with apamin through bee venom, so the symptoms that are known are not caused by apamin directly, but by the venom as a whole.
+A person can come into contact with apamin through bee venom, so the symptoms that are known are not caused by apamin directly, but by the venom as a whole.
 Apamin is the only neurotoxin acting purely on the central nervous system.
 The symptoms of apamin toxicity are not well known, because people are not easily exposed to the toxin alone.

 Through research about the neurotoxicity of apamin some symptoms were discovered.
 In mice, the injection of apamin produces convulsions and long-lasting spinal spasticity.
-Also it is known that the polysynaptic spinal reflexes are disinhibited in cats.
+Also, it is known that the polysynaptic spinal reflexes are disinhibited in cats.
 Polysynaptic reflex is a reflex action that transfers an impulse from a sensory neuron to a motor neuron via an interneuron in the spinal cord.
 In rats, apamin was found to cause tremor and ataxia, as well as dramatic haemorrhagic effects in the lungs.

 Furthermore, apamin has been found to be 1000 times more efficient when applied into the ventricular system instead of the peripheral nervous system.
 The ventricular system is a set of structures in the brain containing cerebrospinal fluid.
 The peripheral nervous system contains the nerves and ganglia outside of the brain and spinal cord.
 This difference in efficiency can easily be explained.
 Apamin binds to the SK channels, which differ slightly in different tissues.
 So apamin binding is probably stronger in SK channels in the ventricular system than in other tissues.